untangledco/semaphore/CONTRIBUTING.md

     PORT=4002 node server.js

-### Docker

-To build a Docker image for production:

-    docker build .
-    docker run -d -p 4002:4002 [your-image]

-Now Semaphore is running at `localhost:4002`.

 ### Updating

 To keep your version of Semaphore up to date, you can use `git` to check out the latest tag: